XiaodanLyu/zero-sae-bj-2020/README.md

 # R package "saezero"

-An R package called "saezero" has been developed for implementing the methodologies introduced in the paper, which includes the following functions
+An R package called "saezero" has been developed for implementing the methodologies introduced in the paper.
+The package includes the following functions:

-- `as.2pdata`: convert a data frame to a list made for fitting the two-part model proposed in the paper;
+- `as.2pdata`: convert a data frame to a list customized for model fitting;
-- `mleEBH`: obtain maximum likelihood estimates under our model assumption;
+- `mleEBH`: obtain maximum likelihood estimates;
-- `ebLBH`: obtain Empirical Bayes small area predictor and associated one-step MSE estimator;
+- `ebLBH`: obtain empirical Bayes small area predictor and associated one-step MSE estimator;
-- `simLBH`: simulate responses under our model assumption.
+- `simLBH`: simulate responses given true model parameters and covariates.

 The packages is available and maintained at [https://github.com/XiaodanLyu/saezero](https://github.com/XiaodanLyu/saezero).